highlight/highlight/docs-content/general/6_product-features/6_metrics/2_metrics-tutorials/2_web-vitals-page-speed.md

 ### 6. Apply Filters

-Filter for all spans with the name "document load".
+Filter for all spans with the name "documentLoad".
 This will focus your graph on page load traces, giving you a clear picture of your application's loading performance.

 ### 7. Analyze the Results